A Complete Guide to the 3-Day Bolivian Salt Flats Tour from San Pedro de Atacama

 Atacama Desert & Bolivian Salt Flats

-Whether you are in San Pedro or Uyuni you can book with the many tour operators there.
-In doing so it also gives you the flexibility of booking with a recommendation or with friends who you meet on the way.
-However if you wish to book before hand I would suggest any of the companies below;
+Whether you are in San Pedro or Uyuni, you can book with the many tour operators there.
+In doing so, it also gives you the flexibility of booking with a recommendation or with friends whom you meet on the way.
+However, if you wish to book beforehand, I would suggest any of the companies below;

-You would be forgiven to think that the salt flats are the only thing to see in this part of Bolivia but that couldn’t be further from the truth.
-The southern part of Bolivia is incredibly unique and offers and host of different sites and attractions.
-I hadn’t done enough research to get excited so everytime we stopped I was awe struck as I just didn’t expect to see the things I did.
-I would suggest the 3 day tour which takes in the following sites;
+You would be forgiven to think that the salt flats are the only thing to see in this part of Bolivia, but that couldn’t be further from the truth.
+The southern part of Bolivia is incredibly unique and offers a diverse range of sites and attractions.
+I hadn’t done enough research to get excited, so every time we stopped, I was awe-struck as I just didn’t expect to see the things I did.
+I would suggest the 3-day tour, which takes in the following sites:

 - Geysirs & Hot Springs